-If you have received any awards, publications or other experience since the original application (excluding requirements of candidature such as colloquium or upgrades to candidature), please include these in the form and attach copies where applicable.
+If you have published any refereed journal articles, presented at a conference, have received any awards or gained other experience since your last application (excluding requirements of candidature such as colloquium or upgrades to candidature), please include these in the form and attach copies where applicable.

 If neither of the above is applicable you will need to follow seven main steps to complete your application.
 Please complete these steps in the following order to avoid submitting an incomplete application.